-- 24. Requests for purchases of minor equipment should be supported by: - a) the cost of the equipment inclusive of duty and tax liabilities; - b) the purpose for which they are required; - c) the estimated life span of the equipment; - d) the period of training necessary for stated numbers of personnel in their use and maintenance; and - e) the cost of any alternative method used in the absence of the equipment.
+- 24. Requests for purchases of minor equipment should be supported by the provision of the following information: - a) the cost of the equipment inclusive of duty and tax liabilities; - b) the purpose for which they are required; - c) the estimated life span of the equipment; - d) the period of training necessary for stated numbers of personnel in their use and maintenance; and - e) the cost of any alternative method used in the absence of the equipment.

-With regard to Motor Vehicles, where additional vehicles are being requested, there should be the supporting Cabinet approval for the creation of the post of driver/chauffeur on the Ministry's Establishment.
+With regard to motor vehicles, where additional vehicles are being requested, there should be the supporting Cabinet approval for the creation of the post of driver/chauffeur on the Ministry's Establishment.
 Where a replacement vehicle is being requested, the Board of Survey or Accident Report should be submitted and should include the vehicle number.